dslab-epfl/systems-epfl.github.io/courses.md

     <summary> CS 723: Topics on ML Systems</summary>
                 <ul class="offerings-list hide">
                   <li>
-                    Next offering not confirmed at this time
+                    Will be offered in the Spring of 2023 (Babak Falsafi, Anne-Marie Kermarrec, Martin Jaggi)
                   </li>
                   <li>
                     Last offered in <a href="https://parsa.epfl.ch/course-info/cs728/">Fall of 2020</a>
-                    (Babak Falsafi, Anne-Marie Kermarrec, Martin Jaggi)
                   </li>
                 </ul>